 Site Location Approval by the Franchisor of Where You Want to Do Business

-Many franchisors pre-approve sites for outlets, which, in turn, may increase the likelihood that your outlet will attract customers.
+Many franchisors pre-approve sites for outlets, which, in turn, is intended to increase the likelihood that your outlet will attract customers.
 At the same time, the franchisor may not approve the site you’ve selected.

 Design or Appearance Standards of Your Franchise Business

-Franchisors may impose design or appearance standards to ensure a uniform look among the various outlets.
-Some franchisors require periodic renovations or seasonal design changes; complying with these standards may increase your costs.
+Franchisors may impose design or appearance standards to ensure a uniform look among its various franchise outlets nationally.
+Some franchisors require periodic renovations or seasonal design changes; complying with these standards will increase your costs.

-Restrictions on Goods and Services You Sell in Your New Jersey Franchise
+Restrictions on Goods and Services You Can Sell at Your Location

-Franchisors may require that you operate in a particular way: they may dictate hours; pre-approve signs, employee uniforms, and advertisements; or demand that you use certain accounting or bookkeeping procedures.
+Franchisors may require that you conduct business in a particular way: they may dictate hours; pre-approve signs, employee uniforms, and advertisements; or demand that you use certain accounting and/or computer bookkeeping procedures.
 In some cases, the franchisor may require that you sell goods or services at specific prices, restricting your ability to offer discounts, or that you buy supplies only from an approved supplier even if you can buy similar goods elsewhere for less.

 Restrictions on Sales Area

-A franchisor may limit your business to a specific territory.
-While territorial restrictions may ensure that you will not compete with other franchisees for the same customers, they also could hurt your ability to open additional outlets or to move to a more profitable location.
-In addition, a franchisor may limit your ability to have your own website, which could restrict your ability to have online customers.
+A franchisor will most definitely limit your business to a specific geographical territory.
+Territorial restrictions ensure that you do not compete with other franchisees for the same customers but they also could hurt your ability to open additional outlets or to move to a more profitable location.
+In addition, a franchisor may limit your ability to have your own enhanced website, which restricts your ability to have a superior online presence.
 Moreover, the franchisor itself may have the right to offer goods or services in your sales area through its own website or through catalogs or telemarketing campaigns.
 Watch out for e-commerce issues!

 You can lose the right to your franchise if you breach the franchise contract.
 Franchise contracts are for a limited time; your right to renew is not guaranteed.
-NJ does, however, have laws on franchise termination that you can call and speak to me about.
+NJ does, however, have laws on franchise termination that you can assert and feel free to speak to me about these franchise termination restrictions.

 Renewals of Your Franchise Business

 Franchise agreements may run for as long as 20 years.
-At the end of the contract, the franchisor may decline to renew.
-Renewals are not automatic, and they may not have the original terms and conditions.
+At the end of the contract, the franchisor may decline to renew or impose new terms and conditions upon you in consideration of renewing your franchise.
+Renewals are not automatic, and as I said, they may not have the original terms and conditions.
 Indeed, the franchisor may raise the royalty payments, impose new design standards and sales restrictions, or reduce your territory.
 Any of these changes may result in more competition from company-owned outlets or other franchisees.